itsalfredakku/rxops-uikit/docs/getting-started/quick-start.md

 # 🚀 Quick Start Guide

-Get up and running with RxOps UI components in minutes.
+Get up and running with RxOpscomponents in minutes.

 ## 🏥 Healthcare Dashboard Example